vectordotdev/vector/CONTRIBUTING.md

 nothing at all.
 If we require dynamic information to figure out what entity (i.e. Kinesis stream in this case) that we're even dealing with, odds are very low that we'll be able to come up with a way to meaningfully validate that it's in working order.
-It's perfectly valid to have a healthcheck that falls back to doing nothing when there is a data dependency like this.
+It's perfectly valid to have a health check that falls back to doing nothing when there is a data dependency like this.

-With all that in mind, here is a simple checklist to go over when writing a new
+With all that in mind, here is a simple checklist to go over when writing a new health check:
-healthcheck:

 - [ ] Does this check perform different fallible operations from the sink itself?
 - [ ] Does this check have side effects the user would consider undesirable (e.g. data pollution)?